 The Scottish, Welsh, Northern Ireland and UK Governments have all committed to exploring the model.
 In England, what is now the Ministry of Housing, Communities and Local Government (MHCLG) funded a Housing First feasibility study in the Liverpool region, the results of which were published July 2017.
 The Autumn Budget 2017 committed £28 million to support three Government-sponsored pilots in the West Midlands, Liverpool City Region and Greater Manchester.
 Funding allocations for the pilots were announced on 9 May 2018.

 Increased interest in HF in England is taking place within the context of a growth in rough sleeping.
-Overall, the number of rough sleepers has increased by 169% from 1,768 in 2010 to 4,751 in 2017.
-The Government has a target of halving rough sleeping by 2022 and eliminating it by 2027; it is recognised that some innovative approaches to helping people with complex needs off the streets will need to be adopted.
+Overall, the number of rough sleepers increased by 169% from 1,768 in 2010 to 4,751 in 2017.
+The Government has a target of halving rough sleeping by 2022 and eliminating it by 2027; it is recognised that some innovative approaches to helping people with complex needs off the streets will need to be adopted in order to achieve this target.

 The evidence base for the successes claimed by the HF approach has been subject to a certain amount of challenge.
 Questions have been asked about the quality of the evidence; there is also debate about several aspects of the HF model including: